 Faculty and administrators indicate that the current assessment tool is insufficient for providing effective developmental feedback.
-Better assessment systems can improve developmental feedback, provide individualized performance goal-setting, facilitate incentives for improvement, and strengthen accountability for teaching quality.
+Better assessment systems can improve developmental feedback, provide individualized performance goal-setting, facilitate incentives for improvement and strengthen accountability for teaching quality.

-Recognition and rewards are also important for reinforcing high quality teaching, and better assessment systems offer a valuable foundation for doing so more effectively.
+Recognition and rewards are also important for reinforcing high-quality teaching, and better assessment systems offer a valuable foundation for doing so more effectively.
 One current practice that is strongly endorsed by UIS stakeholders is placing a particular emphasis on teaching performance when making promotion and tenure decisions.2 Additional options include ongoing constructive feedback, prestigious teaching awards, high-profile recognition at major ceremonies and in the media, as well as informal attention throughout the year from leaders throughout the university.
 A positive side-effect to doing these well is improved morale.

-1 Professional development of staff and administrators is also important, and is explicitly acknowledged in the Innovation portion of the Essential Values section.
+1 Professional development of staff and administrators is also important.

 2 The processes for promotion and tenure decisions are widely cited by faculty and administrators as priorities for improvement, and better assessment systems are a key step.
-This issue also arises in the Innovation portion of the Essential Values section.

-Exceptional teaching quality is integral to UIS's identity and mission, which makes faculty development a pinnacle priority for the university.
+Exceptional teaching quality is integral to UIS' identity and mission, which makes faculty development a pinnacle priority for the university.
 For these Stars to shine, UIS must significantly and strategically invest in the ongoing development of its faculty.

-UIS should "[e]stablish a unit, perhaps a 'Faculty Development Center' in order to create, organize, and sustain programs and initiatives related to teaching innovation and engaged learning."
-That call from the 2006 UIS Strategic Plan (prominently listed as Goal #1's Action Step #1) has yet to be fulfilled, and is a major omission limiting developmental progress.3 In recent years, waning UIS resources for externally-based professional development have further stifled progress.
+UIS should "[e]stablish a unit, perhaps a 'Faculty Development Center' in order to create, organize and sustain programs and initiatives related to teaching innovation and engaged learning."
+That call from the 2006 UIS Strategic Plan (prominently listed as Goal No. 1's Action Step No. 1) has yet to be fulfilled and is a major omission limiting developmental progress.3 In recent years, waning UIS resources for externally based professional development have further stifled progress.

-There have been some positive developmental advances at UIS, most notably the Center for Online Learning, Research and Service (COLRS) to support online teaching.4 However, UIS could significantly benefit from providing more comprehensive teaching innovation support services at an exemplary level, including for classroom-based teaching and for fostering the Experience Engaged and Liberal Arts Skilled pillars of the UIS Strategic Compass.
+There have been some positive developmental advances at UIS, most notably the Center for Online Learning, Research and Service (COLRS) to support online teaching.
+However, UIS could significantly benefit from providing more comprehensive teaching innovation support services at an exemplary level, including for classroom-based teaching and for fostering the Experience Engaged and Liberal Arts Skilled pillars of the UIS Strategic Compass.